 Wood chip mulch can be from hardwood trees (used around shrubs and perennial beds) or softwood, like pine, used around large trees.
 Wood mulch is neat and attractive in the landscape, is easy to transport in bags and is useful for small areas.
 However, it can get expensive for a larger garden since each bag only covers a few square feet (buying it in bulk from a local garden supply store can save a bit of cash if you have an especially large project).
 Although the wood breaks down in time, chips, nuggets and bark take months or years to decompose.

 Using Cocoa Pods for Mulch

 Called cocoa bean mulch, cocoa pod mulch or just cocoa mulch, this product is made of cocoa bean shells that separate from the beans as they are roasted.
-Since the roasting sterilizes the shells, cocoa mulch is free of weeds and is totally organic, according to Gardening Know How.
+Since the roasting sterilizes the shells, cocoa mulch is free of weeds and is totally organic.
 Many gardeners love the sweet, chocolatey smell of this mulch, and it is also very attractive in the yard.

 Cocoa mulch is one of the best mulches for renewing soil nutrition and adding nitrogen, phosphate and potash.
 It's great for garden beds and veggie patches, holding in soil moisture and limiting weed growth.
 The key to mulching with cocoa pods is to keep them relatively dry since perpetually wet cocoa shells can develop mold.
 Dog owners may want to pick a different kind of mulch if there is any chance that the dog will eat the good-smelling shells.
 Two compounds found in cocoa shell mulch, caffeine and theobromine, can prove toxic to canines.